Norfolk Honey - questions and answers

 The ideal number of hives to start an apiary with is three.

-To buy the complete hive ready to use with three supers made up and with a
+To buy the complete hive ready to use with three supers made up and with

-need a veil and smoker etc).
+on the quality of the hive (you will also need a veil and smoker etc).
+Beekeeping

 Each hive should make from 30 to100lb of honey each year.
 The BBKA (http://www.britishbee.org.uk/)